Query Audiences

 Audiences specified by a boolean query matching data in your identity graph

 Query audiences are specified by an expression that selects identity clusters given a boolean predicate.
-The boolean predicate is an expression that can include rules regarding memberships in dataset audiences, matches to trait values, and associations with sources.
+The boolean predicate is an expression that can include rules regarding memberships in audiences, matches to trait values, and associations with sources.

-For example, one could define a query audience that semantically represents identity clusters that are members of dataset audience #8 and include data from source #2.
+For example, one could define a query audience that semantically represents identity clusters that are members of audience #8 and include data from source #2.

 Expressions can reference the following entities, also known as literals: